owlbarn/tutorial/chapters/slicing.md

 ![Illustrated Examples of Slicing (Cont.)](../images/slicing/example_slice_02.png "slicing example 02")

-The next example in [@fig:slicing:example_slice_02](a) is a bit more complex.
+The next example is a bit more complex.
 It chooses certain rows, and then choose the columns by a fixed step 2.
 We can use the fancy slicing in this way:

 ```ocaml
 # Arr.get_fancy [ L [3; 5]; R [1; 7; 2] ] x;;